tom171296/BlogNet/_drafts/2021-05-20-ConnectingQpidDispatchToAzure.md

 No problem.
 I've got you covered!
 In my blog [building a integration platform based on an open standard](https://blognet.tech/2021/BuildingAnIntegrationPlatformBasedOnAnOpenStandard/) I introduced the qpid dispatch router, so I will skip that in this blog.

-In this post, I'll help you to connect a router to an azure service bus in just X steps.
+In this post, I'll help you to connect a router to an azure service bus in just 5 steps.
 An example implementation can be found on my [github page]().

 Let's get started:

-<h1>1.
-Connection to azure</h1>
+# 1. Connection to azure
 To connect the router to azure you need to define a `connector` in the routers configuration file.
 A connector has a three different types of roles.

 - `Interior`: used to connect to another interior router;